Wibble199/VisualProgrammer/Docs/articles/core/nodes.md

 There are a few different types of nodes:

 ## Entry
 Entry nodes are the main starting point of the program.
-These are [defined](entry-definition.md)] in the VisualProgram before use.
+These are [defined](entry-definition.md) in the VisualProgram before use.
 The user cannot create custom entry nodes, though they can add a single instance of any pre-defined entry.

 Each entry has a single "next" statement link which can be joined to any other statement node.

 The entries can also take parameters.
-If these parameters are to be used in the code, they must then be mapped onto a [program variable](variables.md) first.
+If these parameters are to be used in the visual code, they must then be mapped onto a [program variable](variables.md) first.
 If the parameter is not mapped, it has no effect on the program.

 When the VisualProgram is compiled, each entry is compiled into a `System.Action` using Linq expressions.
 See [compilation](compilation.md) for more details.